-successful business model continues to provide the company and its franchisees with consistent and sustainable growth.
-This has resulted in a first class business and long-term franchisee relationships: indeed, many franchisees have been with Swimart in excess of 20 years.
+Swimart's successful business model continues to provide the company and its franchisees with consistent and sustainable growth.
+This has resulted in a first class business and longterm franchisee relationships; indeed, many franchisees have been with Swimart in excess of 20 years.

 One of the attractions of the Swimart franchise is its low fees.
-As Waterco makes its profit from sales of product directly to the franchisee, this allows it to keep franchise fees low and franchisee profits robust.
+As Waterco is a supplier to the franchisee, we are able to keep franchise fees low and franchisee profits robust.

 Another factor attracting new franchisees to the Waterco group is the variety of work opportunities and income streams.
-These range from retail sales through stores, in-home pool servicing, to light commercial pool servicing.
+These range from retail sales through stores, inhome pool servicing, to light commercial pool servicina.